-Figueroa dropped Ball twice in the 12th round, finishing him to snatch the WBA featherweight title in dramatic fashion.
-The arena had been a cauldron of support for Ball all night, but when their champion collapsed, the energy curdled instantly.
+Figueroa dropped Ball twice in the 12th round, finishing him to win the WBA featherweight title.
+The crowd backed Ball throughout the night, but when their champion collapsed, the reaction shifted immediately.

 Robles detailed the chaotic scene in a video posted shortly after the fight, describing a victory celebration that was cut short by flying missiles.